YetiTmi/Review-Central/README.md

 * $ npm i multer
 * $ npm i .env

 You will also need a mysql database with three tables.
 For more insight on the database you will need, see the sql files we have attached to the repository.
+You will need to add autoincrement on each tables id columns.